 Soak up the rich antebellum history of southern North Carolina with a visit to this exquisite home that serves as a museum and an artful representation of what life was like in the mid-19th century for Cape Fear’s elite.
 The 1852 Latimer House Museum and Gardens features more than 600 period antiques and furnishings that are housed within 14 rooms, as well as exterior gardens, an authentic courtyard, and original slave quarters.
 Guided tours are regularly available to uncover the home – and the city’s rich history - in full detail.

-Known as one of the best preserved and oldest homes in the prestigious downtown Wilmington area, the Burgwin Wright House is a beautiful example of 1770s architecture, and is filled with period fixtures, antiques, and furnishings which will make visitors feel like they stepped back in time as soon as they step through the door.
+Known as one of the best preserved and oldest homes in the prestigious Downtown Wilmington, NC area, the Burgwin-Wright House Museum and Gardens is a beautiful example of 1770s architecture, and is filled with period fixtures, antiques, and furnishings which will make visitors feel like they stepped back in time as soon as they step through the door.
 Opened in 1957 as a public museum and gardens, today visitors can revisit the centuries-old story of Wilmington as it unfolds through an in-depth tour through the gracious and photogenic property.

 This historic residence that was built for a wealthy local doctor just months before the Civil War arrived has been converted to a sprawling museum and gardens where the rich history of the region – and especially its role in the Civil War – is on full display.
 Visitors can tour the main 10,000’ square foot home, the formal gardens, and the original slave quarters through either a self-guided audio tour or an hourly docent led tour, and can uncover the story of Wilmington’s rise and fall during the 19th century while admiring one of the most gracious structures in the Port City.